radareorg/radare2-book/basic_commands/zoom.md

 ## Zoom

 The zoom is a print mode that allows you to get a global view of the whole file or a memory map on a single screen.
 In this mode, each byte represents `file_size/block_size` bytes of the file.
-Use the `pO` (zoom out print mode) to enter this mode, or just toggle `z` in the visual mode to zoom-out/zoom-in.
+Use the `pz` command, or just use `Z` in the visual mode to toggle the zoom mode.

 The cursor can be used to scroll faster through the zoom out view.
 Pressing `z` again will zoom-in where at new cursor position.